shreyansh26/optimizing-qwen3-asr-inference/docs/qwen3-asr-audio-length-and-graph-fast-path.md

 There are three distinct optimization scopes.

-### CPU metadata and valid-row packing
+### CPU sequence metadata construction and Triton valid-row packing

-The CPU metadata path derives raw chunk lengths, per-chunk post-CNN lengths, packing offsets, and attention boundaries for arbitrary positive feature lengths accepted by the guarded installed model implementation.
+The CPU sequence-metadata path derives raw chunk lengths, per-chunk post-CNN lengths, packing offsets, and attention boundaries for arbitrary positive feature lengths accepted by the guarded installed model implementation.
 This part is not restricted to 20-second, 29-second, or 30-second audio.

 The Triton valid-row pack copies only the valid CNN rows into their calculated output offsets.
 Its CPU metadata tensor contains two halves: the valid row